-IT IS FURTHER ORDERED that prior to seeking curtailment of junior-priority ground water users, A&B must have mechanisms in place to limit its place of use to the place of use for the calling water right.
+IT IS FURTHER ORDERED that prior to seeking curtailment of junior-priority ground water users, A&B must provide the Department with an accounting of junior and/or enlargement acres to which water will not be diverted.
 Prior to seeking curtailment of junior-priority ground water users, A&B must exercise all of its appurtenant points of diversion.